The Society of Folk Dance Historians (SFDH)

 In 1994, Olga received the San Antonio College Dance Award (SAC) in recognition of her effort to preserve folk dance through documentation.

 Olga Kulbitsky passed away quietly in her sleep on April 13, 2003, at the age of 89.
+Olga was buried in the cemetary of St. Nicholas Russian Orthodox Cathedral in Jackson, New Jersey, along with several of her most cherished awards, a copy of her Teacher's Dance Handbook, and the Folkraft recording "Bluebird."
 While her vast knowledge and expertise will be missed on a personal level, her legacy to international folk dancing will live forever.

 This page © 2018 by Ron Houston.